automerge/automerge-classic/README.md

 with the default, and let `actorId` be auto-generated.

 `Automerge.save(doc)` serializes the state of Automerge document `doc` to a string, which you can write to disk.
-The string contains an encoding of all of the full change history of the document (a bit like a git repository).
+The string contains an encoding of the full change history of the document (a bit like a git repository).

 `Automerge.load(string, actorId)` unserializes an Automerge document from a `string` that was